 - Enterprise pricing.
 Cost structure optimized for business use cases, not book-length content.

-Murf is a solid tool for its intended use case, but it's not an audiobook production platform.
+Murf works for its intended use case, but it's not an audiobook production platform.

 The Core Difference: Voice Generation vs. Audiobook Production